MatthewJohnMorris/pyplot/README.md

 Single-Line Fonts
 -----------------

-Text-writing works best (IMO) with single-line fonts.
+Text-writing for plotter art works best (IMO) with single-line fonts.
 These are tricky to find, with most of the pages I've found attempting to list them ending in broken links.

 However as of Feb2021, some reasonable ones are: